mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     TheEnd: false
   # Will teleport players down from nether 'roof'
   PreventPlayersOnNetherRoof: false
+  # Will define nether roof height.
+Keeping it at 0 will use default nether height, which is 128
+  netherRoofHeight: 0
   # Will teleport players up from beneeth betrock if they are flying or gliding with elytra over there
   PreventPlayersBelowBedrock: false
   PreventIronGolem: